vuex-orm/vuex-orm/docs/model/defining-models.md

 ## Model Conventions

-There are 2 required properties when you define a model.
+There are 2 required properties you must set when defining a model.

-### Entity Names

 `static entity` will be used as state name of Vuex Store.